Vikes lose 6 players to injury in preseason game

-MINNEAPOLIS -- Sloppy play, penalties and injuries marred the Vikings in a 14-10 preseason loss to the Jaguars, the latter of which might have a lasting effect as the team prepares for Week 1.
+MINNEAPOLIS -- Sloppy play, penalties and injuries hurt the Vikings in a 14-10 preseason loss to the Jaguars on Saturday, and the injuries might have a lasting effect as the team prepares for Week 1.

-Minnesota had six players exit Saturday's game with injuries and not return.
-Three players were carted off the field: defensive end Ade Aruna (knee), offensive lineman Cedrick Lang (lower leg) and fullback Johnny Stanton (lower leg).
+Minnesota had six players leave the game with injuries and not return.
+Three players were carted off: defensive end Ade Aruna (knee), offensive lineman Cedrick Lang (lower leg) and fullback Johnny Stanton (lower leg).

-Cornerback Mackensie Alexander sustained an ankle injury in the first quarter and was listed as questionable to return.
+Cornerback Mackensie Alexander suffered an ankle injury in the first quarter and was listed as questionable to return.
 Center Josh Andrews injured his ankle at the beginning of the third quarter on an incomplete pass and was ruled out for the remainder of the game.
 After rookie Jeff Badet caught a 13-yard pass from Kyle Sloter in the fourth quarter, the receiver took a vicious hit to the head that put him in the concussion protocol.

 A handful of these injuries appear to be serious, as coach Mike Zimmer said he expects that several players will be lost for the season.
 He noted postgame that Lang will undergo surgery.